tylersb/ezchat/README.md

 - User can log out of the app by clicking on the "Logout" button in the settings section.

 ## User Stories
-As a user, I want to be able to join different channels and receive notifications for new messages and updates in real-time.
+- As a user, I want to be able to join different channels and receive notifications for new messages and updates in real-time.
-As a user, I want to be able to send direct messages to other users for private conversations.
+- As a user, I want to be able to send direct messages to other users for private conversations.
-As a user, I want to be able to easily switch between different channels to see updates and communicate with other users.
+- As a user, I want to be able to easily switch between different channels to see updates and communicate with other users.

+## Planned Schedule for Feature Work
+Day 1:
+Define and finalize the project scope and requirements.
+Create the database and authentication systems using Firebase.

+Day 2:
+Design and build the login and sign-up screens.
+Implement the dashboard view, showing a list of all channels and unread messages.

+Day 3:
+Implement the channel screen, allowing users to post messages and files, and view messages posted by others.
+Implement direct messaging functionality.

+Day 4:
+Implement the file upload functionality.
+Implement the search functionality for finding messages and files.

+Day 5:
+Implement the profile and settings screens, allowing users to update their profile information and change their password.
+Test and debug the app to ensure all features are working correctly.
+Prepare the app for deployment.